hijamoya/conductor-dagger/README.md

 I wanted to experimented with it some more.

 ## Goal
 I added a fake dependency on each level of the app.
+Scopes in the app include

 > Application -> Activity -> Controller

+And the related dependencies:
 > ApplicationDep, ActivityDep and ControllerDep

+In this sample I want to showcase these possibilities:
-* The controller should have access to all of them
+* The Controller should have access to all of them
 * The Activity to the ActivityDep and ApplicationDep
 * And the Application solely to the ApplicationDep